RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/MurderedByWords/comments/1nqi5vb/its_like_a_car_driver_asking_the_passenger_to/ng776xv/

-So funny and enteratining for the Reddit crowd that arrives for every Twitter message from the White House to taste-test and comment about.
-A society of people who find Trump White House to be a constant source of enteratinment and amusement.
+So funny and entertaining for the Reddit crowd that arrives for every Twitter message from the White House to taste-test and comment about.
+A society of people who find Trump White House to be a constant source of entertainment and amusement.

 https://old.reddit.com/r/MurderedByWords/comments/1nqi5vb/its_like_a_car_driver_asking_the_passenger_to/ng721nd/

-If the bartender was bamboozed to serve Russian IRA content like Reddit owners and Facebook owners, then yes, blaming the bartender for intxociating the public with Kremlin mind=-fuck since March 2013 is a crisis.
+If the bartender was bamboozled to serve Russian IRA content like Reddit owners and Facebook owners, then yes, blaming the bartender for intoxicating the public with Kremlin mind-fuck since March 2013 is a crisis.

 https://old.reddit.com/r/MurderedByWords/comments/1nqi5vb/its_like_a_car_driver_asking_the_passenger_to/ng71wu0/

 Amusement-washing the situation.
 Entertainment-washing.
-The constant Reddit machines deliveering comments taht everything the Trump White House does is sports-like enteratinment.
-Anything to avoid sustained repeating nonfocus important assertiosn to fight back against the Russians. https://www.bbc.com/news/world-us-canada-45294192
+The constant Reddit machines delivering comments that everything the Trump White House does is sports-like entertainment.
+Anything to avoid sustained repeating nonfiction focused important assertions to fight back against the Russians. https://www.bbc.com/news/world-us-canada-45294192

 https://old.reddit.com/r/MurderedByWords/comments/1nqi5vb/its_like_a_car_driver_asking_the_passenger_to/ng76tid/

-Fiction otusells on Reddit content, Twitter content, and White House has found a ready audience who wants fiction.
-People don't consider Star Wars Andor to be "ies" because in fiction, it's normal to fabricate reality.
+Fiction outsells on Reddit content, Twitter content, and White House has found a ready audience who wants fiction.
+People don't consider Star Wars Andor to be "lies" because in fiction it's normal to fabricate reality.
 That's the draw for audience.
-Borning uninteresting nonfiction section of the public library doesn't draw Reddit and Twitter crowds.
-Anything to avoid sustained repeating nonfocus important assertiosn to fight back against the Russians. https://www.bbc.com/news/world-us-canada-45294192
+Boring uninteresting nonfiction section of the public library doesn't draw Reddit and Twitter crowds.
+Anything to avoid sustained repeating nonfiction focus important assertions to fight back against the Russians. https://www.bbc.com/news/world-us-canada-45294192

 https://old.reddit.com/r/MurderedByWords/comments/1nqi5vb/its_like_a_car_driver_asking_the_passenger_to/ng76wxd/